Healthdirect Free Australian health advice you can count on.

 How can I apply for government-funded care?

-Call the myagedcare contact centre on 1800 200 422, visit the website or follow the links below, to learn about aged care services.
-Myagedcare can provide you with information on how to apply for an assessment, and if you are eligible, they can help organise services.
+My Aged Care can provide you with information on how to apply for an assessment.
+If you are eligible, they can help organise services.

-If you’re not eligible for government-funded care, you can access privately-funded services, but you will need to pay the full costs yourself.
+If you are not eligible for government-funded care, you can access privately-funded services.
+You will need to pay the full costs yourself.

-Read more about aged care homes costs and fees, or use the fee estimator on the myagedcare website.
+Read more about aged care home costs and fees, or use the fee estimator on the My Aged Care website.

 What is a carer?

 Carers are individuals who provide ongoing care and support to someone they know without getting paid.
+Carers may live in the same household as the person they are caring for.
 They may care for a person with:

 Is there government support for carers?

-For practical information and useful resources for carers, contact Carer Gateway on 1800 052 222.
+For practical information and useful resources for carers, contact Carer Gateway on 1800 422 737 or the Commonwealth Respite and Carelink Centre on 1800 052 222.

 You can also learn more about support and services for carers in your state or territory through Carers Australia.